 Letters to the editor may be edited for style and length.

-The Transcript magazine is published twice per year by the University of California, Berkeley School of Law Communications Department.
+The Transcript magazine is published annually by the University of California, Berkeley School of Law Communications Department.